Ptolemy2002/regex-utils/lib/README.md

 #### Returns
 `Boolean` - `true` if the string is a valid set of regular expression flags, `false` otherwise.

+### zodValidate
+#### Description
+This is a simple function that takes a zod schema, returning a function that takes a value.
+If the value matches, the function returns `true`.
+Otherwise, it returns whatever error message the zod schema provides by default, or `false` if the `returnError` flag is disabled.

+#### Parameters
+- `p` (`ZodSchema`): The zod schema to be used for validation.
+- `returnError` (`Boolean`): Whether to return the error message if the value does not match the schema.
+Default is `true`.
+If `false`, the function will return `false` on failure instead.

+#### Returns
+`Function` - A function that takes a value and returns `true` if the value matches the schema, an error message if the value does not match the schema and `returnError` is `true`, or `false` if the value does not match the schema and `returnError` is `false`.

+#### Returns
+`Function` - A function that takes a value and returns `true` if the value matches the schema, or an error message otherwise.

 ### isAlphanumeric
 #### Description
-Checks if a string is alphanumeric, that is, if it only contains letters, numbers, dashes, and underscores.
+Uses `zodValidate` to check if a string is alphanumeric, that is, if it only contains letters, numbers, dashes, and underscores.
 Empty strings are not considered alphanumeric.

 #### Parameters
 - `str` (`String`): The value to be checked.